CoderDojo-Content/Beginner-HTML-CSS/en/creating-a-web-page.md

-1. In the code window on the left, click on the tab that says "index.html".
+1. In the panel on the left, the **code panel**, click on the tab that says "index.html".
 2. Find the line that says "Welcome to Ireland!" and change it to your own home country or town, being careful not to delete the text `<p>` at the start of the line and `</p>` at the end of the line.
 Then click on the button that says "Click To Run".
 This is the Run button.
 You will see your web page updated in the right hand panel.
 3. Now on the same line, change the `<p>` and `</p>` to `<h1>` and `</h1>`, and click Run.
 What happens?
 4. When you want to put text on a page, you need to put it in between two **tags** that tell your browser how to display your text.
 For example, the `<p>` tag tells the browser it is a paragraph of text.
 The `<h1>` tag tells it that the text is a heading.